etaxi341/GameOfLife-Conway/README.md

 * Add your own custom Patterns
 * Set Alive and Dead Color
 * Change Pattern rotation with arrow keys (right,left)
+* Move the Grid when holding Middle Mouse Button down

 ## Built With